Professor David Forrest

 -

 My research is concerned with questions of realism, class, region, and sport in film, television, and literature, and I am increasingly interested in the relationships between representations of place and landscape and audiences’ and readers’ lived experiences.
-I have published widely in the areas of British film and television drama, working-class literature, and pedagogy.
+I am also an active researcher in the areas of higher education pedagogy and student experience, with particular interests in student engagement and engaged learning.

 Between 2017 and 2021 I was co-investigator on the AHRC project ‘Beyond the Multiplex: Audiences for Specialised Films in English Regions’, working alongside colleagues from the universities of Glasgow, Liverpool and York.
 This work developed my interests in audiences and particularly the use of focus groups in film studies research.

-I am currently co-investigator on the OFS/Research England-funded project ‘Transforming and Activating Places’, collaborating with colleagues from Arts and Humanities Knowledge Exchange to better understand ‘what works’ in student knowledge exchange.
-This two-year project funds 140 students to undertake enhanced work placements with partner organisations in Sheffield and beyond, and builds upon my longstanding interests in engaged learning, employability, inclusive pedagogy, and place-based education.
+I was Principal Investigator on the OFS/Research England-funded project ‘Transforming and Activating Places’ (2020-2022), collaborating with colleagues from Arts and Humanities Knowledge Exchange to better understand ‘what works’ in student knowledge exchange.
+This two-year project funded 140 students to undertake enhanced work placements with partner organisations in Sheffield and beyond, and built upon my long standing interests in engaged learning, employability, inclusive pedagogy, and place-based education.

-My other ongoing research projects concern the role of sports narratives in British culture.
+My other ongoing research projects concern the histories of British realism in film and television, and the role of sports narratives in British culture.
 I am particularly interested in what happens when former athletes, such as David Storey and Barry Hines, become writers, and what their ‘sports stories’ have to tell us about class, mental health, education, and gender.
+I am also at work on various additional projects relating to David Storey.

-I serve on the editorial board of The Journal of British Cinema and Television and review journal articles for Studies in European Cinema, The Sociological Review, New Cinemas, and The European Journal of Cultural Studies, amongst others, and co-convene the British Association of Film and Television Studies Special Interest Group on British Cinema and Television.
+I serve on the editorial board of The Journal of British Cinema and Television and review journal articles for Studies in European Cinema, The Sociological Review, New Cinemas, The Journal of War and Culture Studies, The Creative Industries Journal, and The European Journal of Cultural Studies, amongst others, and co-convene the British Association of Film and Television Studies Special Interest Group on British Cinema and Television.

 - Publications